 Elm curriculum has a Programme of Learning which outlines the essential opportunities for each learner, in the following six main areas:

-Ø Personal, Social & Emotional Development
+- Personal, Social & Emotional Development

 - Physical & Independence

-Ø Understanding the World
+- Understanding the World

-Ø Creative & Expressive Arts
+- Creative & Expressive Arts

 This curriculum is related to the experiences and interests of each individual.
 Learning is developed through structured play and a variety of functional activities linked to a thematic approach.
 Older learners will be expected to achieve accreditation in awards and certificates that make use of formal accreditation schemes which are carefully matched to the needs of learners.